-As virtual space has enhanced and changed public space, so have images’ spheres of action extended.
-When images are used and consumed digitally, religiously connotated terms like faith and skepticism often come up.
-In this context, it is crucial to point out that reception is not solely geared towards categories like “true” or “false”.
-Instead, the material and medial conditions that put forth pictorial meaning need to be defined alongside the ways in which those conditions and affordances can be analysed.
+As virtual space has enhanced and altered public space, visual spheres of action have also expanded.
+When religious terms such as faith and scepticism play a role in the digital use of images, it is important to keep in mind that true or false is not the only reception attitude towards images.
+Instead, the material and medial conditions enabling pictorial meaning need to be defined alongside the ways in which these conditions can be analysed.

-Visual history and its theory is a genuinely interdisciplinary science and still too weakly institutionalized in Germany.
-To different effects, the image is considered in several disciplines: as art in art history, as a medium in media studies, as a document in history, and as a social phenomenon in sociology.
-Still too often, these discourses coexist independently rather than jointly working on shared questions, methods, and concepts.
+Visual history and theory is a genuinely interdisciplinary science, still too weakly institutionalised in Germany.
+As art, the image is long since part of art history, as a medium in media studies, as a document in history, and as a social phenomenon in sociology.
+Yet these discourses operate independently rather than effectively working together on shared questions, methods, and concepts.

 Latest News